0x64746b/python-cpbd/README.md

 # Credits

 If you publish research results using this code, I kindly ask you to reference the papers of the original authors of the metric as stated in the previous section as well as their reference implementation in your bibliography.
+See also the copyright statement of the reference implementation in the [license file](LICENSE.txt).
 Thank you!

 # Installation
 ```